105 ~ Spring update: of dark syrup, pale fowl, a perpetual garden and artists in a prairie

 Dominiques are America's oldest chicken breed, and were already well known by the time the Declaration of Independence was signed.
 Come the 1980s, however, the breed was at risk of disappearing, and the poultry community initiated a successful conservation effort.
 I’m glad to do my part!
 I love these chickens - beautiful, friendly, and street smart.

 Interestingly, my young Dominique rooster is paler than any of the hens.
-He's like a dandy in a gray flannel suit and red fedora (photo above).
+He's like a dandy in a gray flannel suit and red fedora (photo at top).
 Given that his plumage emerged as the same sublime shade of pearl as a male Harrier, his name came easily: "Harry".
 It suits a fine beau like him.
 A few days ago, I heard his first, tentative, croaking attempts at a 'cock-a-doodle-do'.
 He's got a ways to go yet, but he'll get there, and it will be nice to again hear a rooster greeting the dawn at the farm.

 The Ho-Chunk people who traditionally occupied this land would at this time of year move from their winter deer hunting camps in the small sheltered valleys here down to encampments along the Wisconsin River, for a summer season of fishing and collecting freshwater clams and mussels.
 For me, the shift of my subsistence attention at this turn of seasons is to the vegetable gardens (but also, somewhat Ho-Chunk-like, to the Driftless trout streams - opening day of the Wisconsin trout season is next Saturday...).
 Something I enjoy aiming for is a garden that produces some fresh produce all year, in every month.
 The goal is to overlap the last harvest of the previous year's garden with the first planting of this year.
 This spring I made it, thanks to one last beautiful leek, planted last spring and which survived through the winter.
 I harvested it a few days ago, after planting the peas, and turned it into a celebratory frittata, to mark the handover from the past growing season to the new.